-Bridge Job Advisor Kevin’s Best Tips for Your 2021 Job SearchBy Kevin Mermel
+Bridge Job Advisor Kevin’s Best Tips for Your 2021 TEFL Job SearchBy Kevin Mermel

 January 6, 2021

 We sat down with Bridge Job Advisor, Kevin Mermel, to find out how English teachers can find a job this year.
 An expert in providing advice to English teachers looking for placements around the globe and online, Kevin also connects Bridge grads with potential employers, reviews TEFL/TESOL resumes, and helps prepare teachers for job interviews.
-Below, he answers common questions from job seekers and shares his top tips for finding an English teaching job in 2021!
+Below, he answers common questions from job seekers and shares his top tips for your 2021 TEFL job search!

 Kevin, will it be possible to teach abroad in 2021?